saurishkapoor/farmheart/README.md

 - **F1-Score:** 75.1%

 #
-✨ *Built to make veterinary diagnostics faster, accessible, and cost-effective.*
-🚀 **Contributions & improvements are welcome!**
+*Built to make veterinary diagnostics faster, accessible, and cost-effective.
+Contributions & improvements are welcome!*